Darko Suvin

-Darko Ronald Suvin (born Darko Šlesinger) is a Canadian academic, writer, critic, and professor emeritus at McGill University in Montreal.
+Darko Ronald Suvin (born Darko Šlezinger) is a Canadian academic, writer, critic, and professor emeritus at McGill University.
 He was born in Zagreb, which at the time was in Kingdom of Yugoslavia, now the capital of Croatia.
-After teaching at the Department for Comparative Literature at the Zagreb University, and writing his first books and poems in his native language (i.e., in the standardized Croatian variety of Serbo-Croatian), he left Yugoslavia in 1967, and started teaching at McGill University in 1968.
+After teaching at the Department for Comparative Literature at Zagreb University, and writing his first books and poems (in Croatian), he left Yugoslavia in 1967 and started teaching at McGill University in 1968.

-He is best known for several major works of criticism and literary history devoted to science fiction.
-He was editor of Science-Fiction Studies (later renamed Science Fiction Studies) from 1973 to 1980.
+He has published copiously on drama and theatre, particularly on Bertolt Brecht and the Noh plays, on SFR Yugoslavia, and on epistemologogy, but is best known for several major works of criticism and literary history devoted to science fiction.
+He was editor of Science-Fiction Studies from 1973 to 1981.
 Since his retirement from McGill in 1999, he has lived in Lucca, Italy.
-He is a Fellow of the Royal Society of Canada (Academy of Humanities and Social Sciences).
+He is a Fellow of the Royal Society of Canada.

-In 2009, he received Croatian SFera Award for lifetime achievement in science fiction.
+In 2009, he received the Croatian SFERA Award for lifetime achievement in science fiction.
 He is also a member of the Croatian Writers Society (HDP).

-In 2016, Suvin published a series of memoirs in the Croatian cultural journal Gordogan on his youth as a member of the Young Communist League of Yugoslavia during the Nazi occupation of Croatia and Yugoslavia and the first years of Josip Tito's Yugoslavia.
-His 2016 book Splendour, Misery, and Potentialities: An X-ray of Socialist Yugoslavia (published in translation as Samo jednom se ljubi: radiografija SFR Jugoslavije in Belgrade in 2014, in two printings), an attempt at a dialectical history of socialist Yugoslavia, is widely quoted in most recent books and articles in the emerging field of "post-Yugoslav studies".
+In 2016, Suvin published a series of memoirs in the Croatian cultural journal Gordogan on his youth as a member of the League of League of Communist Youth of Yugoslavia during the Nazi occupation of Croatia and Yugoslavia and the first years of Josip Tito's Yugoslavia.
+His 2016 book Splendour, Misery, and Potentialities: An X-ray of Socialist Yugoslavia (published in translation as Samo jednom se ljubi: radiografija SFR Jugoslavije in Belgrade in 2014), an attempt at a dialectical history of the Socialist Federal Republic of Yugoslavia, is widely cited in the field of post-Yugoslav studies.

 Biography

 Early life

-Suvin was born in Zagreb, Kingdom of Yugoslavia, on July 19, 1930, to a Croatian Jewish family of Miroslav and Truda (née Weiser) Šlesinger.
-In Zagreb he attended the Jewish elementary school in Palmotićeva street.
-In 1939 his family changed the surname from Šlesinger to Suvin due to political situation and antisemitism caused by Nazi propaganda.
-When Suvin was a young child, there was great political strife in Yugoslavia.
-Originally a monarchy, Yugoslavia quickly succumbed to the Fascist occupation, and then later various other types of government.
-In the early 1940s, before the end of World War Two, a Nazi controlled bomb exploded close to Suvin, an event that was ultimately responsible for piquing his interest in science fiction, not because of the technology behind the bomb, but because he realized in even a slightly alternative world, he might have been killed right then and there.
-Many members of his family perished during the Holocaust, including his paternal grandparents Lavoslav and Josipa Šlesinger.
+Suvin was born in Zagreb, Kingdom of Yugoslavia, on July 19, 1930, to Miroslav and Truda (née Weiser) Šlezinger, a Croatian Jewish couple.
+In Zagreb he attended the Jewish elementary school on Palmotićeva Street.
+In 1939 his family changed their surname from Šlezinger to Suvin due to the political situation and antisemitic Nazi propaganda.
+In the early 1940s, before the end of World War II, a Nazi bomb exploded close to Suvin, an event that piqued his interest in science fiction when he realized that in even a slightly alternative world, he might have been killed then.
+Many members of his family died during The Holocaust, including his paternal grandparents Lavoslav and Josipa Šlesinger.